armand1m-development/mortybot/README.md

 - [ ] `/sat_pass <sat_code> <geo position>`: It will return visual passes of the
       provided satallite for the next 3 days in the location provided.

+### Image

+Mortybot has several image features in mind as well, with some already in production.

+#### MEME Templating

+- [x] `/create_meme_template <meme-template-json>`: Defines a meme template in the chat session database.
+This can be later used with the `/meme` command to generate memes on the go.
+- [x] `/get_meme_template <template-name>`: Gets the stored JSON definition for a MEME template.
+- [x] `/toggle_meme_template_debug`: Toggles a debug mode where the meme template slots have a red stroke border to help understand how text is been placed.
+- [x] `/meme <template-name> <parameters>`: Will fetch a template based on its name and fill the text slots defined on it with the given parameters.
+      Params are defined just like URL Query Parameters.
+  - Example:
+    `/meme runningaway balloon=enjoying to code&pinkmonster=work&char=me`

+#### EXIF filtering

+- [ ] `/enable_exif_filter`: Enables an image EXIF filter in the chat, where
+      Mortybot will download a sent picture, delete the original one, strip the EXIF out of it, and then send it again.
+- [ ] `/disable_exif_filter`: Disables the EXIF filter in the chat.

 ## Developing

 Make sure you have Git and Deno 1.31+ available in your local environment.